Dianthus Fruit Punch® 'Black Cherry Frost' Description

 Alpine and rock, Container gardening, Cottage gardening, Edging, Erosion control, Ground cover, Massing, Rock garden, Slopes, Small spaces, Under planting

 More Info, How-To's, Videos and more

-Light: Full sun is preferred but will tolerate part shade though the blooms might not be as prolific.
+Light: Full sun is preferred; can grow in part shade, though the blooms will not be as prolific.

 Water: Average water needs.
-Drought tolerant once established, but should be watered regularly during extended drought conditions.
+Drought tolerant once established, but should be watered regularly during periods of hot, dry weather.

 Spacing: 12 inches

 Fertilizing: Nothing special required; one application of garden fertilizer in early spring is sufficient.

 Winterizing: Remove all the dead and fallen plant matter to prevent the risk of rot or damage.
 Evergreen perennial may look a bit tatty coming out of harsh winters, but will recover as spring begins.

 Maintenance & pruning: Little to no pruning or maintenance needed.
 Though deadheading is not required, it will encourage additional flower production.
 Cut blooms as desired to use in arrangements.